-Tai O is a picturesque, fishing village located on an islet by the same name on the south-west side of Lantau Island.
+Tai O fishing village is a picturesque village located on an islet by the same name on the south-west side of Lantau Island.
 The Tai O River splits and engulfs this tiny islet before flowing into the sea.
 The old fishing village is built on the banks of the river, and that’s how it gets its name – Tai O meaning large inlet.

-Today, Tai O is a popular tourist destination in Hong Kong.
-Visitors come to spend a day to soak in the village’s idyllic life, admire the traditional stilt-houses, and savour local treats.
+Today, Tai O fishing village is a popular tourist destination in Hong Kong.
+Visitors come to spend a day to soak in the fishing village’s idyllic life, admire the traditional stilt-houses, and savour local treats.

 It’s easy to get to Tai O from almost any part of Hong Kong.